 Traverse with DFS

-DFS traversal: Use depth first search to visit nodes in the graph and print the node’s information.
+DFS traversal: Use depth-first search to visit nodes in the graph and print the node’s information.
 This is similar to DFS traversal in a binary tree.
-Starting from the source node, we call recursive method to visit its neighbor’s neighbor until call back.
-Please node the source might be any node in the graph.
+Starting from the source node, we call the recursive method to visit one of its neighbors, then a neighbor of the neighbor, and so on.
+Please note the source might be any node in the graph.
 Some nodes might not be reached in a directed graph.
-(In binary tree, we always start from the root and all nodes should be visited.)
+(In a binary tree, we always start from the root and all nodes should be visited.)

 Java